Hassan, Hussain responsible for their affairs: Nawaz

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The deposed prime minister, Nawaz Sharif, on Tuesday continued recording his statement and said he wasn't involved in any dealings with the Qatari royals or in the business affairs of his own family.
-He said his sons Hussain Nawaz and Hassan Nawaz are adult and fully independent and responsible for their actions and business affairs.
+ISLAMABAD: Ousted prime minister Nawaz Sharif on Tuesday continued recording his statement and said he wasn't involved in any dealings with the Qatari royals or in the business affairs of his own family.
+He said his sons Hussain Nawaz and Hassan Nawaz were adult and fully independent and responsible for their actions and business affairs.

-Nawaz was responding to the 127 questions put forward by the accountability court in the Avenfield reference.
-He has almost completed statement with only four questions left to reply that pertain to his speeches.
+Nawaz was responding to the 127 questions of put forward by the accountability court in the Avenfield reference.
+He has almost completed statement with only four questions left to reply that pertains to his speeches.
 Maryam Nawaz and Capt (retd) Safdar will record their statements later on.

-At one point, the former prime minister in a lighter note said: “Why are we now talking about 1980; shouldn’t we go a little further back to 1940?”
-About a certificate related to the Capital FZE on whose Iqama he was disqualified by the Supreme Court, Nawaz said the certificate is totally irrelevant to the charge framed against him and was produced with ulterior motives by Wajid Zia.
+At one point, the former prime minister in a lighter note said, “We are now we are talking about 1980; shouldn’t we go a little further back to 1940?”
+About a certificate related to the Capital FZE on whose Iqama he was disqualified by the Supreme Court, Nawaz said the certificate was totally irrelevant to the charge framed against him and had been produced with ulterior motives by Wajid Zia.

-“The copy of Form 9 and Jebel Ali Free Zone Authority (JAFZA) employment record is inadmissible and not related to the charge framed,” said Nawaz who added that he was never the owner, director or shareholder of the FZE and was never involved in running the company.
-Similarly, he submitted that he was not involved in setting up Gulf Steel as it had been launchedinvolved in setting up Gulf Steel as it had been launched by his father, was not privy to any 12 million dirham investment and settlement with the Qatari royals, never remained involved in obtaining loan for Hudaibiya Paper Mills and later in litigation of Al-Towfeek Investment Company.
+“Copy of Form 9 and Jebel Ali Free Zone Authority (JAFZA) employment record is inadmissible and not related to the charge framed,” said Nawaz who added that he was never owner, director or shareholder of FZE and was never involved in running the company.
+Similarly, he submitted that he was not involved in setting up Gulf Steel as it had been launched by his father, was not privy to any 12 million dirham investment and settlement with the Qatari royals, never remained involved in obtaining loan for Hudaibiya Paper Mills and later in litigation of Al-Towfeek Investment Company.

 Nawaz also said he had no connection whatsoever with the Nielsen, Nescoll and Coomber Group trust deeds and never filed these trust deeds with any application before the Supreme Court.